Manish-Saravanan/spl-voting/README.md

 python delete-voters <class>
 ```

-5. Run the following command whenever you want to start using the application.
+5. Run the following command every time you want to start using the application.
 ```
 python StartElection.py
 ```